AnishNavalgund/vidyaNav-ai-backend/README.md

 The API will be available at `http://localhost:8080`.

 ## Frontend
-- Run the frontend server as mentioned in the frontend repository - https://github.com/AnishNavalgund/vidyaNav-ai-frontend
+- Run the frontend server as mentioned in the [frontend repository](https://github.com/AnishNavalgund/vidyaNav-ai-frontend)
+- Refer its README for more details.

 ## Next Steps
 1. Add Database Support: Integrate Cloud SQL to store user and request metadata.